Adore2113/MarsHSim/docs/notes/sabatier.md

     ♡ capacity limit forces venting if reached

-    ♡ a small CH₄ loss from methane storage is modelled as escaping directly to the Mars atompshere, not into the cabin
+    ♡ a small CH₄ loss from methane storage is modelled as escaping directly to the Mars atmosphere, not into the cabin

     ♡ CH₄ from the Sabatier vs from contamination of the habitat atmosphere are different